scjmjy/scjmjy.github.io/docs/en/guide/disable.md

 backtotop: false
 ---

-你可以通过设置页面的 Frontmatter，在页面禁用一些功能。
+You can disable some functions on the page by setting the Frontmatter of the page.

 <!-- more -->

-本页面应当禁用了:
+These should be disabled on this page:

-- 导航栏
+- Navbar
-- 侧边栏
+- Sidebar
-- 路径导航
+- Breadcrumb
-- 页面信息
+- Page information
-- 贡献者
+- Contributors
-- 编辑此页链接
+- Edit link
-- 更新时间
+- Update time
-- 上一篇/下一篇 链接
+- Prev/Next link
-- 评论
+- Comment
-- 页脚
+- Footer
-- 返回顶部按钮
+- Back to top button